Evin Prison: 2010–2022

 Saeed Abedini, an Iranian-American pastor, was sentenced on 27 January 2013 to 8 years imprisonment on charges of evangelizing for his Christian faith.
 The Obama administration secured his release in a prisoner swap in January 2016.

-Mohammad Heidari and Kourosh Ahmadi, accused of spying for CIA and Mossad, were executed in the prison on 19 May 2013 after being sentenced to death by Tehran's Revolutionary Court for various counts of espionage.
+Mohammad Heidari and Kourosh Ahmadi, accused of spying for the CIA and Mossad, were executed in the prison on 19 May 2013 after being sentenced to death by Tehran's Revolutionary Court for various counts of espionage.

 Marzieh Rasouli, a journalist who writes about culture and the arts for several of Iran's reformist and independent publications, was arrested in 2012 and accused of collaborating with the BBC.
 In 2014 she was convicted of "spreading propaganda" and "disturbing the public order".
 Sentenced to two years in prison and 50 lashes, she was sent to Evin Prison on 8 July 2014.
-PEN International has called for her "immediate and unconditional" release.
+PEN International called for her "immediate and unconditional" release.

-Amir Hekmati, veteran US Marine and an American citizen of Iranian origin, was arrested on charges of espionage in August 2011 and sentenced to execution.
-Amir was released by Iran as part of the 16 January 2016 prisoner swap with the United States.

 On 5 October 2013, Hossein Rajabian Iranian filmmaker and Mehdi Rajabian, a musician, were arrested by the Iranian security forces.
 They were held for two months in Section 2A (solitary confinement) of the Evin prison.
 Finally, on 22 December 2015, at Branch 28 court of the Tehran, they were sentenced to six years in prison for "insulting the sacred" and "propaganda against the state" through artistic activity, as well as a 200 million Toman (about US$66,650) fine.

 Maryam Shafipour, an Iranian human rights activist, spent seven months of pre-trial detention in Evin Prison, including more than two months in solitary confinement.
 Shafipour was sentenced in March 2014 to seven years in prison for her political activities.
 Human rights organizations have called for her release and condemned her conviction and prison sentence.
 She was released in July 2015.